-Irish working holiday backpackers needed in WA
+Irish working holiday backpackers needed in West Australia

 West Australia is launching an aggressive Irish recruiting program in search of more than 2000 working holiday workers in the tourism and hotel business (waiters, chefs, bartenders, receptionists, housekeepers and managers).